INS No. 150a; Caramel I – plain caramel

 Caramel color is mostly used in soft drinks and alcoholic beverages.
-It is also added to confectionery, bakery products, dairy products, desserts, meat, seafood, vinegars, sauces, gravies, soups, snack food, fruit preparations, and convenient food.
+It can also be added to drugs, cosmetics, and food including confectionery, bakery products, dairy products, desserts, meat, seafood, vinegars, sauces, gravies, soups, snack food, fruit preparations, and convenient food.

-Caramel I – plain caramel (INS No. 150a) is a food additive that is included in Table 3, and as such may be used in specific foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the Codex GSFA, as well as in foods conforming to Commodity Standards for Bouillons and Consommés (CS 117-1981), Instant Noodles (CS 249-2006) and Certain Canned Fruits (CS 319-2015).
+Caramel I – plain caramel (INS No. 150a) is included in Table 3, and as such may be used in specific foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the Codex GSFA.

-Caramel II – sulfite caramel (INS No. 150b) is currently permitted for use in 5 food categories, including chewing gum, confectionery, decorations, toppings (non-fruit) and sweet sauces, flavored fluid milk drinks, pre-cooked pastas and noodles and like products, and there are many more draft provisions pending adoption.
+Caramel II – sulfite caramel (INS No. 150b) has MPLs adopted in 5 food categories, with many more draft provisions pending adoption.

 JECFA (2001) Evaluation of certain food additives and contaminants.
 55th report of the Joint FAO/WHO Expert Committee on Food Additives.
 WHO Technical Report Series 901.
 Available online

 JECFA (1986) Evaluation of certain food additives and contaminants.
 29th report of the Joint FAO/WHO Expert Committee on Food Additives.
 WHO Technical Report Series 733.
 Available online